Shared Practices

 Simple exercises like spending 5 minutes to take it in turns to offer up a kind, loving presence, either in the form of eye contact or placing your hands on someone’s head, feet, back etc. has a profound impact on our ability to connect with each other.
 It can be really healing and connecting for people.

-As the offerer, you don’t need to give anything just hold a space of kind non-judgement.
+As the offerer, you don’t need to give anything just hold a space of open loving kindness.
 As the receiver, you can have the freedom to decide how you engage with it.

 Anything that is more creative, allows people to open into the mystery of life together.
 It can be quite magical the way in which creative ways of expressing can resonate with other people in a way that more direct conversation can sometimes struggle to.
 Read more about this here.